With my mind and heart nixing bar hopping, Cobra out of control, I compromised and sought trophy quality, so I told myself.

-Monday, her in-cahoots, we went shopping.
+Monday, with her in-cahoots, we went shopping.
 Cut off stressed Jeans were decided as appropriate for throwing mud on a wheel in a rustic area.
 I selected farmer type with suspenders, not meant for real work but shaped to show assets, a pair of Ked tennis shoes with white ankle socks, a white blouse, and a white lacy nylon bra.

 Erica concluded I looked foxy.
 She wanted to wear tennis shoes, jeans and one of her see-through blouses sans bra but I nixed that.
 I didn't need overt competition.
-She settled on jeans and a flannel shirt without bra.
+She settled on jeans and a flannel shirt without a bra.
 I skipped my bra too.

 The pottery wheel spun when he turned it on.
 He centered a glob of clay and turned it into a plate to show how it was done.
 It looked so easy.
 Finished he put a smaller glob on and asked me to try.
 I removed my wedding ring and put it in my purse.
 He placed me in front of the wheel then stood behind me.
-With the wheel spinning before me, he reached around, set my hands in water, guided them to the glob and pressed them on the clay to center it on the wheel.
+With the wheel spinning before me, he reached around, wet my hands in water, guided them to the glob and pressed them on the clay to center it on the wheel.

 Centered, his hands cupped over mine, he guided my fingers.
 The clay rose as a phallic symbol before me with his pressure guiding hands.
-Erica's eyebrows rose too and she was soon snickering.
+Erica's eyebrows rose too, and she was soon snickering.
 He then guided my thumbs to the top and pushed down.
-I thought he was making a hole at the end of the phallic symbol but the clay opened and soon turned into a small bowl.
+I thought he was making a hole at the end of the phallic symbol, but the clay opened and soon turned into a small bowl.
 My long fingernails got in the way but together, with his entwined fingers moving mine, we tapered the bowl.
 I leaned forward and pressed my bra-free breasts to the arms enveloping me and positioned my buttocks against his pelvis as we worked the clay.

 As we completed the bowl, I tilted my head close to the side of his head behind me.
 My extended rear felt his penis rise.
 I pressed my buttocks to his erection.
 He pressed back, harder.
 The little bowl completed, he broke our hands apart, disengaging as if we just had sex.
-In a way, we did.
+In a way, we had.
 I was wet.
 Alone, he did the finishing touches of molding and pushing the rim higher to make a little vase.

 With muddy hands, he guided me to a washbasin.
-We washed the clay off as he stood next to me, his pants crotch still bulging.
+I washed the clay off as he stood next to me, his pants crotch still bulging.
 Cleaned and dried, he took our creation and set it on the drying rack but didn't ask Erica to try her hand.
-I had watched during the tour if his gaze was on her but he acted as if she wasn't there.
+I had watched during the tour if his gaze was on her, but he acted as if she wasn't there.